alexbilbie/alexbilbie.github.com/_posts/2016-10-14-cant-eat-that.md

 Working with a [fantastic translation agency](https://applingua.com/) in Cardiff (hi Rob!) the app has phrases describing 11 allergies in 18 languages.

-The list of languages is based on the [EU's food allergen label requirements](https://www.food.gov.uk/sites/default/files/food-allergen-labelling-technical-guidance.pdf) and include the following allergies:
+The allergies included in the app are based on the [EU's food allergen label requirements](https://www.food.gov.uk/sites/default/files/food-allergen-labelling-technical-guidance.pdf) (generally the items highlighted on an food wrapper ingredients label):

 * Eggs
 * Fish